RMB Holdings

-RMH (officially RMB Holdings Limited) is a South African diversified financial services holding company.
+RMH, officially RMB Holdings Limited, is a South African diversified financial services holding company.

-Overview

-RMH is listed on the JSE, and is headquartered in Sandton, South Africa.
+The company is listed on the JSE, and is headquartered in Sandton, Gauteng.

 History

 RMH traces its roots from Rand Consolidated Investments (RCI) and Rand Merchant Bank, which were founded in 1977 and 1968 respectively.
 RCI was co-founded by Paul Harris, Gerrit Ferreira and Lauritz Dippenaar.

 The company's objective was to offer leveraged leasing and off-balance-sheet financing to businesses.
 RCI failed to secure a banking licence; this led to the firm joining forces with Johann Rupert's Rand Merchant Bank in 1985.
 The newly created entity took up the Rand Merchant Bank name.

 1987 to 2010

-In 1987, RMH was found as the holding company for the expanding Rand Merchant Bank.
+In 1987, RMH was founded as the holding company for the expanding Rand Merchant Bank.
 RMH was listed through a reverse listing when it took control of Momentum Life on 1 July 1992.
 RMH acquired 30% and 28.7% stake in Momentum Life from ABSA and Remgro respectively.

 RMH also transferred its entire stake in Rand Merchant Bank to Momentum, thereby increasing its stake in Momentum Life to 76.4%.
 In the same year, the group founded Discovery Limited along with Adrian Gore as a subsidiary of Momentum Life.

 On February 28, 1998 the group founded OUTsurance, a short-term insurance company.
 In April 1998, RMH entered into an agreement with Anglo American Corporation of South Africa (now Anglo American plc) to merge their financial services into a unified group.

 This merger gave rise to First Rand, which was listed on the Johannesburg Stock Exchange on May 25, 1998, with Anglo American and RMH owning 20.43% and 25.03% of the authorized capital of FirstRand respectively.
 FirstRand had two main subsidiaries, FirstRand Bank and FirstRand Insurance, holding banking and insurance investments respectively.